learning-zone/angular-basics/README.md

 Parallel Http requests are required when application need to make simultaneously to get data and display result to end user.

-* **forkJoin()**: waits for each HTTP request to complete and group’s all the observables returned by each HTTP call into a single observable array and finally return that observable array.
+* **forkJoin()**: waits for each HTTP request to complete and groups all the observables returned by each HTTP call into a single observable array and finally return that observable array.
 ```typescript
 import { HttpClient } from '@angular/common/http';
 import { Injectable } from '@angular/core';